TanujKS/FormRelay/README.md

    ```

 2. **Set up environment variables:**
-   - Edit `.dev.vars` file with your actual Mailgun credentials
+   - Edit `.dev.vars` file with your Mailgun credentials
-   - Replace the placeholder values with your real API key, domain, etc.
+   - Add your API key and domain

 3. **Start the development server:**
    ```bash